-OUR ESTATE

-AND MILL

-WORKERS ARE VITAL

-TO OUR SUCCESS
+OUR ESTATE AND MILL WORKERS ARE VITAL TO OUR SUCCESS AND CONTINUED SUSTAINABILITY.

-AND CONTINUED

-SUSTAINABILITY.

-AL Additionally, FGV has 25 mills that have already been audited but are still awaiting the RSPO's decision on progressing their certification (when the Serting Mill Complex was resuspended in January 2020, the RSPO's Complaints Panel also decided to suspend the certification processes of all FGV mills that had successfully passed their audits).
+FGV has 33 RSPO-certified mills, out of a total of 68.
+Additionally, FGV has 25 mills that have already been audited but are still awaiting the RSPO's decision on progressing their certification (when the Serting Mill Complex was resuspended in January 2020, the RSPO's Complaints Panel also decided to suspend the certification processes of all FGV mills that had successfully passed their audits).
 Nevertheless, with all the ongoing efforts to correct the single remaining major non-compliance, I am confident that our aspiration to achieve full RSPO certification by mid-2021 is still achievable.